Background pattern

 This medication is not recommended during pregnancy.
 Do not use OFTACILOX eye drops during pregnancy or breastfeeding, unless your doctor considers it necessary.

-If you are breastfeeding your baby, do not use this eye drop as it may pass into breast milk.
+If you are breastfeeding, do not use this eye drop, as it may pass into breast milk.

-You may notice that your vision becomes blurry for a moment just after applying the eye drop.
-Do not drive or operate machines until these effects have disappeared.
+You may notice that your vision becomes blurry for a moment immediately after applying the eye drop.
+Do not drive or use machines until these effects have disappeared.

 3. How to use OFTACILOX eye drops